codio/site/source/blog/articles/2013/10/rsync-deployment-tab-context-menu-css-auto-completion.html.md

 And finally, we just shipped support for auto-completion in CSS code.

-Start typing any CSS rule name and hit your auto-complete keyboard shortcut (`Ctrl+Space`), and you will be shown a list of all matching CSS rules.
-Scroll through the list for the one you want, hit `tab`, and it will auto-completed for you.
+Start typing any CSS rule name and hit your auto-complete keyboard shortcut (`Ctrl+Space`), and you'll be shown a list of all matching CSS rules.
+Scroll through the list for the one you want, hit `tab`, and it will be auto-completed for you.

 <style>